AutoBlend – Easily blend objects in your scene¶

 - Add the

-material function node. - Connect its output to Ambient Occlusion to enable blending.
+MF_BlendIDmaterial function node. - Connect its output to Ambient Occlusion to enable blending.

 - Repeat for all materials you want to blend.